 The R Conference is dedicated to providing a harassment-free experience for participants at our event(s).
 The R Conference is a conference intended for professional networking and collaboration in the R community.
 We encourage the open exchange of ideas and expression and thus require an environment that recognizes the inherent worth of every person and group.

 A Code of Conduct is useful to define accepted and acceptable behaviors and to promote high standards of professional practice.
 It also provides a benchmark for self-evaluation and acts as a vehicle for better identity of the community and organization.
-If you have general questions about codes of conduct, a good place to start is this code of conduct FAQ.

 All event participants are expected to behave in accordance with professional standards, with both this CoC as well as their respective employer’s policies governing appropriate workplace behavior, and all applicable laws.

 Harassment will not be tolerated in any form, including but not limited to:

 - Offensive comments related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, national origin or any other status protected by laws of the locale in which the conference or program is being held.

 - Unwelcome comments regarding a person’s lifestyle choices and practices, including those related to food, health, parenting, drugs and employment.

 - Deliberate misgendering or use of ‘dead’ or rejected names.

 - Gratuitous or off-topic sexual images or behaviour in spaces where they are not appropriate.

 - Physical contact and simulated physical contact (eg, textual descriptions like “hug” or “backrub") without consent or after a request to stop.